mypiaware/virtual-radar-server-installation/README.md

 When starting VRS in a few versions of Linux, an error message may appear that reads: `Failed to load module "canberra-gtk-module"`.
 No known issue with VRS has come from this error.
 However, this installation script installs `libcanberra-gtk-module` just to be safe and to prevent this error message from appearing.

+## Advanced Users

+If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try to manually install Mono on the operating system first and then running this VRS installation script only after Mono is installed.
+For any Linux operating system, if Mono is already installed, this script will simply bypass any attempt to install Mono and simply install the VRS files.
+VRS will get installed just as fine as with any other supported Linux operating system.
+However, the user will need to fully test if VRS works as expected on that particular operating system.

 ## Mono Issue

 This script will install VRS on most popular Linux distributions.
-However, a number of the newer Debian-based operating systems (Ubuntu, Linux Mint, etc.) will install Mono with a version of 6.4 or higher, and the latest versions of Mono could cause an issue with VRS.
+However, VRS on a few operating systems could possibly have an issue with the latest versions of Mono.

 The stable version of VRS (ver 2.4.4) appears to have an issue with the latest versions of Mono (versions equal to or greater than 6.4) on some Debian-based operating systems.
 The issue is the plane icons and the altitude stalks will not appear on the VRS webpage.